 When you eventually write your resume, having organized this information will prove very helpful.
 That goes for the next part as well—Education and Training.
 List the schools you attended, the dates you attended them, and the credits, certificates, or degrees you earned.
 Also list additional training and any professional licenses you hold.

 Next, list volunteer or other unpaid experience.
 You may find that several of these activities are relevant to your occupational goals.
 By volunteering, you may have developed skills that will play a vital role your future career.
 Again, you can use this information on your resume, on job interviews, or when you apply to college or graduate school.

 Self Assessment Results

-If your long term occupational goal is to become a lawyer, here's what your short and long term plans might look like:
+If your long-term occupational goal is to become a lawyer, here's what your short-term and long-term plans might look like: